-By Miguel Pancardo, Web Referencing Specialist, and Marie-Claude Savoie, Marketing Editor, at Jobillico.
+By Miguel Pancardo, Web and SEO Specialist, and Marie-Claude Savoie, Marketing Editor, at Jobillico.

 An attractively crafted posting is the most important ingredient for your online recruiting.
 Given this, it’s no wonder that the ability to write web-specific contents has become increasingly sought-after by employers!
 A well-written posting will help with the online optimization of your activities, of course, but is also the ticket to hiring the right people for those job openings.
 Just like the blog articles or the wording used on your web site, job postings are a means to reaching out to a greater number of qualified people via search engines.

 With the launching of Google’s new job search feature in Canada, the ability to write web-specific postings has become even more important!

 Need to know more?
 Here are seven secrets to writing a great job posting for the web: